wix-incubator/generator-angular-wixapp/README.md

 $ grunt serve
 ```

-Now you should see the app in your broser at [http://localhost:9000](http://localhost:9000)
+Now you should see the app in your browser at [http://localhost:9000](http://localhost:9000)

 Other available grunt commands: